Keyboard shortcuts

 Generated *.schema.json files are for IDE completion and basic editor checks only.
 They do not decide whether a concrete field value is legal for the application.

 Implement field value validation in code with #[config(validate = Self::validate)].
-The validator runs when the final config is loaded through load_config or checked through config-validate.
+The validator runs when the final config is loaded through load_config or checked through validate-config.

 Template Section Overrides